 How can I spot a bad bite?

 There may be a problem in your bite when there are teeth protruding or erupting out of their proper position.
 Such are clear indications that orthodontic intervention is needed.
 However, signs may also be less noticeable, such as mouth breathing, speech difficulties, and frequent cheek or palate biting incidents.
 In children, thumb sucking past the age of four can indicate a problem.
 It may also be present if the mouth does not properly close or if the jaws make sounds when they move together.
-In these cases, it is best to see Dr. Smith to have your condition checked.
+In these cases, it is best to see Dr. Smith and have your condition checked.

 Dr. Smith believes orthodontic treatment provides both an aesthetic and functional service to his patients.
 While his practice is known for its cosmetic dentistry expertise, giving patients the best-looking smiles possible, the functionality of the teeth and bite is of even more importance.
 Great looking teeth are also healthy teeth.